 Since 2010, there are new conversion rules that apply to the transferring of funds from a traditional IRA or 401(k) to a Roth IRA.
 When you convert from a tax-deferred retirement account to a tax-free retirement account, you’ll potentially see many benefits long term.
 It’s important to remember that the IRS isn’t going to forget about the taxation of this money.
 Whatever amount you transfer to the Roth IRA will be tacked on to your earned income (and taxed at your current rate) for the year of the conversion.

-5. The Roth IRA can be used for other savings goals
+5. Benefits of Roth IRA savings can help meet other financial goals

 Usually, experts recommend that retirement vehicles be used solely for retirement purposes.
 However, out of all the retirement accounts on the market, the Roth IRA can be used for other goals.

 Since you have already paid taxes on your contributions, you are able to enjoy tax-free distributions of those contributions (but not the earnings) before you reach retirement age.
-As long as all distribution requirements have been met, you may access that money for other things such as a down payment on a home or college tuition.
-Often times I will meet with young parents who are very ambitious about saving for the kids’ college but are barely saving anything for their own retirement.
+As long as all distribution requirements have been met, you may access that money for other things.
+These include a down payment on a home or college tuition.
+Often times I will meet with young parents who are very ambitious about saving for the kids’ college.
+However, they are barely saving anything for their own retirement.
 In these situations, I often suggest the Roth IRA as a viable substitute.

 6. Roth IRA distributions don’t contribute to taxable earnings